wanghc78/valor/OOPSLA2015_AE.md

 ## IV.
 Conducting Performance Evaluation of the Paper

-**Note** The performance evaluation results reported in the paper was evaluated in a server with large memory(64G).
+**Note** The performance evaluation results reported in the paper were evaluated in a server with large memory(64G).
 Because the vectorized code requires more memory (Paper section 3.4), the speedup number in the virtual machine (4G memory default) will be different than the number reported, and the virtual machine cannot run the large data size test, for example 4x and 16x data input.
 If you used the manual installation in a similar platform as the paper, you can run large input and get the similar result.

 ### Evaluation one example (LR-1var)